bjmt/yamtk/README.md

             of zero or greater.
 Useful for manual filtering.
  -p <int>   Pseudocount for PWM generation.
 Default: 1.
 Must be a positive
             integer.
- -n <int>   Number of motif sites used in PWM generation.
+ -n <int>   Number of motif sites used in PPM->PCM conversion.
 Default: 1000.
+ -M         Mask lower case letters and do not scan.
  -d         Deduplicate motif/sequence names.
 Default: abort.
 Duplicates will
             have the motif/sequence numbers appended.
 Incompatible with -x.
  -r         Don't trim motif (HOCOMOCO/JASPAR only, HOMER/MEME must already be